 Spray the inside of the 5-quart pail with nonstick cooking spray.
 Press a little of the mixture into the bottom of the mold.
 Add more of the mixture, working your way up the sides.

-Once the sides are covered with the mixture, insert the 2.5-quart pail into the middle of the 5-quart pail to create a pot.
-Spray the outside of the 2.5-quart pail with nonstick cooking spray before inserting it into the mixture.
+Once the sides are covered with the mixture, spray the outside of the 2-1/2-quart pail with nonstick cooking spray.
+Insert the 2-1/2-quart pail into the middle of the 5-quart pail to create a pot.

 Tap around the outside of the container with a rubber mallet to move large bubbles to the surface.
 Smooth any lumps around the top edge with your hands to get the desired shape.

-The pot will lighten in color as it cures to a light gray.
+The pot will cure to a light gray.
 File or sand the edges for a smoother finish.
-Use a drill and a 3/8" bit to create a drainage hole in the bottom of the pot.
+Use a drill and a 3/8-in. bit to create a drainage hole in the bottom of the pot.

 Expand on this basic technique to make interesting hypertufa structures.
 Change your molds to make larger or smaller pots.
 Give a pot texture by choosing molds with designs, or add items - such as dowel rods - to the hypertufa mixture.